Ruddle/Fomos/README.md

 pub struct Context<'a> {
     pub version: u8,
     start_time: u64,
-    log: extern "C" fn(s: &str),
+    log: extern "C" fn(s: *const u8, l: u32),
     pid: u64,
     fb: FB<'a>,
 }
 ```

 Meaning Fomos already handles gracefully Apps designed for a much older version of itself.
-As long as the OS stays compatible with the old stuff in the context, it can add new functionalities for other App by just appending to it the new functions (here calloc, cdalloc, store, and input).
+As long as the OS stays compatible with the old stuff in the context, it can add new functionalities for other App by just appending to the context the new functions (here calloc, cdalloc, store, and input).

 `app_test` precedes the dynamic allocation age !